Effective permeabilities for flow through anisotropic microscopic geometries: Derivation and numerical validation of the permeability for anisotropic microscopic geometries

-where, as previously, the subscripts $\perp$ and $\parallel$ denote the transversal and longitudinal permeability, respectively.
+where, as previously, the subscripts $\perp$ and $\parallel$ denote the transversal and longitudinal permeability, respectively (we use the same notation for simplicity, although the two transversal components may differ).
 The subscript \enquote{exp} denotes the experimentally obtained permeabilities, emphasising their numerical (as opposed to analytical) aspect.
-The resulting effective permeabilities are presented in \cref{fig:PermBoutin0}.
-From \cref{fig:PermBoutin0}, we observe that the experimental permeabilities are well approximated by the analytical expressions \eqref{eq:Klong} and \eqref{eq:Kperp_mod} in general, with minor deviations in the longitudinal permeability for this specific case, for which the one based on statically continuous fields is closer to the experimental permeabilities compared to ones based on kinematically continuous fields or isotropy, both of which almost coincide for all values of porosity.
+We then average the computed permeabilities over all realisations.
+Second, we repeat the same procedure, but considering only one cylinder of different radii, oriented along the $e_z$-axis, in a unit cell (in this case, the computed permeability tensor is diagonal).
+The resulting effective permeabilities are presented in \cref{fig:PermBoutin0} and in \cref{fig:PermBoutin01}, in which the region of interest for the application to a coil in an aneurysm is shaded in grey.